Advertisement / Annons:

 Tonight there was little holes in the clouds so I could do some testing of the focus motor and the software that control it.

 Here how it looks on screen two that I have connected to my laptop.
 It shows the astro server that I remote control, that's the computer in the battery box connected to the telescope.
 It easily becomes a little messy with all the applications you need to have control over.
 My big screen I bought helps and it has 1980x1200 in resolution, the monitors are cheap nowadays.
 Whatever monitor one buy it seem to never get big enough.
 One way you can do is too increase the resolution to a higher value than the screen has, then get pan around, I do not like it.
 In addition to this display, I have of course also the laptop screen.

 All four programs are also connected through ASCOM interface.
 It allows drift align, dithering and auto-guidance in an intelligent way.
 That I will do in this test is to set the focus of the telescope to the main camera (DSLR).

 Before I turn off the focuser and the astro server I always check that the focus is in the the bottom position, that is position 0.

 Important before starting up is to check that the focus really is mechanically in bottom so calibration is not changed.
-As a starting point I set the focus to position 37,410 when I start up.
+As a starting point I want the focus to position 37,410 when I start up.
 I do so in the program APT and connect to the "USB Focus" by ASCOM.
 Because there are always some backlash in the focusing system it's good practice to focus only in one direction.
-Run out focus to 38010 and then change to focus inward in 10 steps each, this is my setup, yours will have other figures.
+Move out focus to 38000 and then change to focus inward in 100/10 steps, this is my setup, yours will have other figures.